Media Communications Program

 Faculty

 “In today's world, adaptability and versatility are key.
-We've designed Berkeley's Applied Media program specifically to help students thrive in a world where they need to communicate their ideas clearly, interact with Artificial Intelligence and other emerging technologies, and think about the social and moral implications of this new world.
-The courses in the Applied Media program are career-driven and future-bound.
+We've designed Berkeley's Media Communications program specifically to help students thrive in a world where they need to communicate their ideas clearly, interact with Artificial Intelligence and other emerging technologies, and think about the social and moral implications of this new world.
+The courses in the Media Communications program are career-driven and future-bound.
 The program asks students to not only adapt to their new world.
 It empowers them to help shape that world.”